fred4freedom/covidr0/README.md

 This is based on the idea from `https://rt.live/` to track how the reproductive number is evolving with the measures being taken in Singapore.
 This is whole lifted from their work and applied to the data in Singapore. *no further work or modelling has been done yet*

+Disclaimer:
-Disclaimer: All errors are due to me, while all significant works are by the original authors
+All errors are due to me, while all significant works are by the original authors The results in no way are to be assumed to be accurate (see below)

 # Problems